 Bugmates are Samebug's concept to improve this situation.
 Every stack trace search executed on the web and every crash logged during development in the IDE (assuming the Samebug plugin is installed) will be associated with the Samebug user.
 In some cases these people just ignore the exception, others will find a workaround or put more or less effort into finding the solution, but only in the rarest case will someone document the problem and the solution e.g. in a blog post.
 However, because they use Samebug, their effort and knowledge is no longer isolated.

-We know that many information that Samebug deals with might be sensitive, we have an adequate idea about privacy even in this early phase.
+We know that the information that Samebug deals with might be sensitive, we have an adequate idea about privacy even in this early phase.

 In the context of bugmates these concepts translate to: